 Findings from the Study at Eisenhower High School

 The Eisenhower team began this project in 2020 because they had hunches about disparities in dual credit participation, were unsure of who was most impacted, and had support from the Principal and Superintendent to focus on issues of equity.
+Read the full technical report for more detail.
 The data, surveys, and interviews highlighted some tangible issues for Eisenhower High School:

 - By looking across high school enrollment patterns and postsecondary data, it was clear that Eisenhower students enrolled in dual credit—epespecially Advanced Placement and College in the High School—were matriculating and completing their postsecondary pathways at a greater rate than students not taking any dual credit coursework.